tonyrobots/dcc-qol/README.md

 The DCC Quality of Life module aims to improve the DCC RPG experience in Foundry VTT by:

--   **Streamlining combat** - Let the system handle hit/miss determination, range penalties, mighty deed success/failure, and damage application
+-   **Streamlining combat** - Let the system handle hit/miss determination, range penalties, mighty deed success/failure, damage application, and auto-apply "dead" status to NPCs who reach 0 HP
 -   **Enforcing easily forgotten DCC rules** - Automatic friendly fire checks, firing into melee penalties, and luck modifiers on incoming crits & fumbles
 -   **Supporting house rules and experimental variants** - DCC-QoL, as an optional add-on, has room to roam when it comes to support for other non-RAW/house rules options.
 More to come here soon!